SysBioInra/rbatools/README.md

 #### run_growth_rate_optimization.py

 This script runs a growth-rate optimisation and stores the obtained results as sbtab.
-The arguments to provide are an rba-model and the optional arguments for the used lp-solver (default: swiglpk) and the path where the results should be stored.
+The arguments to provide are an rba-model and the optional arguments for the used lp-solver (default: swiglpk, alternative: cplex) and the path where the results should be stored.
 To run it, execute the following command in your terminal:

-    python run_growth_rate_optimization.py path/to/rba/model --lp-solver cplex OR swiglpk --output-dir dedicated/location/of/results
+    python run_growth_rate_optimization.py path/to/rba/model --lp-solver swiglpk --output-dir ...

 #### generate_sbtab_of_model_for_html.py